ophusgroup/landing/resource-mallard.md

 title: Mallard SOP
 ---

-Mallard is the group's first GPU server with 4 Nvidia L40s GPUs and 512 GB RAM.
+Mallard is the group's first GPU server with 4 Nvidia L40s GPUs, 64 cores, 128 threads, and 512 GB RAM.

 ## Getting started with python on mallard
 - Verify your connection and install conda: